MatthewAThomas/Microcoded-CPU-Simulator/README.md

 - instruction execute
     - ucode engine gets uOp, sets various control signals
     - write loop: loop through functional units.
 If enable signal is high, write data to the databus
-        - functional units read from data bus or whatever registers feed into them
         - e.g. the ALU would read from the A and B registers and calculate an operation; it would write to the databus if ALUEn is set high
-    - load loop: loop through the registers and any functional unit that loads from the databus.
-        - If load signal is high, latch data from databus
+    - load loop: loop through the registers and any functional unit that loads from the databus - if signaled to, latch data from databus
     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp

 ## Running the Emulator